kadimisetty/action-hero/README.md

 In order to maintain consistency with the rest of your `argparse` code, exceptions in `action_heroes` are also of type `argparse.ArgumentError`.
 More information can be found in [PEP 389](https://www.python.org/dev/peps/pep-0389/#id46).
 Since this is the expected behavior, I recommend you allow the exception to display usage information and exit as well.

-### Accepting argument values
+### Accepting `action_values`
-There are times you might need to specify an additional argument value.
-For instance, you might need to use an argument that only accepts filenames that have `md` or `markdown` extensions.
-You can use the `FileHasExtension` action for this scenario with `action_values` specified.
+There are times your action requires an additional value.
+For instance, when your argument accepts only filenames with `md` or `markdown` extensions.
+You can the `FileHasExtension` action for this scenario and pass in the extensions via `action_values`, like so —

 ```python
 parser.add_argument("--filename", action=FileHasExtension, action_values=["md", "markdown"])